Karosta: History

 It was a closed military area and army town during the Soviet period, serving as a base for the Soviet Baltic Fleet.
 It was inaccessible to the civilians of neighbouring Liepāja.

-When the Soviet Union army left Latvia in 1994 after the restoration of Latvian independence, Karosta became largely uninhabited and most structures fell to ruin.
+When the Soviet Union military left Latvia in 1994 after the restoration of Latvian independence, Karosta became largely uninhabited and most structures fell to ruin.
 In late 1990s, the area was troubled by high unemployment, street crime and drug problems.
 It is today a neighbourhood in the northern outskirts of Liepāja in Latvia, occupying a third of the area of the city.

 Today

 Today, Karosta is a popular place for tourists and artists, who are attracted to its historical sights, such as the scenic seascapes with partially blasted fortresses on the Baltic shore.
 The K@2 Artists center was established in 2000 and acts as a frame for many cultural activities by local and foreign artists who come to Karosta for art projects and to get inspiration from Karosta’s nature, buildings, ruins, and people.

 The army headquarters include czar-era mansions used by admirals, a palace for the czar (reportedly only used once), an impressive Russian Orthodox Naval Cathedral, as well as underground bunkers and abandoned storehouses.
 Soviet-era buildings include many rows of block housing.
 At its height Karosta was home to over 20,000 people.

 Karosta military prison has now been converted into a museum (open May - September) and it is possible to spend the night in the guardhouse, processed as a prisoner would have been.